ccnnnie/connielok/README.md

 ### Hi there 👋

-📚 I’m currently a student in the Grace Hopper Program at Fullstack Academy.
+📚 I’m currently a student in the Grace Hopper Program at Fullstack Academy. <br>
-🌱 I’m currently using [Teachable Machine](https://teachablemachine.withgoogle.com/) by Google and the PERN stack.
+🤖 I’m currently using [Teachable Machine](https://teachablemachine.withgoogle.com/) by Google and the PERN stack. <br>
-📫 How to reach me: Find me on [Twitter](https://twitter.com/likeclokwork) or check out http://connielok.com/ 😄 Pronouns: she/her/hers
+📫 How to reach me: Find me on [Twitter](https://twitter.com/likeclokwork) or check out http://connielok.com/. <br>
-🦒 My dream vacation would be staying at Giraffe Manor in Kenya.
+🦒 My dream vacation would be staying at Giraffe Manor in Kenya. <br>
-🧩 I love puzzles and board games (like Catan! 🐑 ).
+🧩 I love puzzles and board games (like Catan! 🐑 ). <br>
+😄 Pronouns: she/her/hers <br>

 <!--